Joining the University

 Please log in to your Student View to complete online registration.

-Completing registration gives you access your student Gmail and other essential University services.
+Completing registration gives you access to your student Gmail and other essential University services.

 Your student Gmail account will be activated within 48 hours of successfully submitting the registration form.
 Remember to check your University email regularly for updates.